Hyperpfaffian Correlations for Beta-Ensembles: Beta an Even Square Integer: Introduction

-for some {\em weight} $u$ associated to the ensemble, and {\em partition function} $Z$.
+The classic {\em Gaussian} (GOE, GUE, GSE) and {\em Circular} (COE, CUE, CSE) $\beta$-ensembles are given by $\beta = 1, 2, 4$ with $w(x) = e^{-x^2/2}$ supported on the real line $W = \R$ (in the Gaussian case) and with $w(x) = \frac{1}{2\pi}$ supported on the complex unit circle $W = \T$ (in the circular case); they describe the joint distribution of eigenvalues of random matrices with Gaussian entries invariant under the actions of orthogonal, unitary, or symplectic matrices.
+The distribution of these eigenvalues is used to model neutron resonance spacings in atomic nuclei, as proposed by Wigner \cite{MR0095527} and further unified in an algebraic framework by Dyson \cite{Dyson1962}.

 When $\beta = 2$ the correlation functions (to be defined exactly below) can be expressed as determinants of matrices formed from the reproducing kernel of the weight \cite{MR2129906, MR1657844}.
 This kernel can then be analysed as $M \rightarrow \infty$ to understand statistical properties of various scaling limits of the eigenvalues in this limit \cite{MR1844228, MR573370}.
 When $\beta = 1$ and $4$ the correlation functions can be given as Pfaffians of anti-symmetric matrices formed from a {\em matrix} kernel which behaves like a skew-symmetric reproducing kernel.
 Similar analyses of these matrix kernels allow us to understand scaling limits of the eigenvalues of $\beta =1, 4$ ensembles \cite{MR1385083, MR1675356}.
 In all cases, it was the observation that the partition functions are Gram determinants or (antisymmetric Gram) Pfaffians that begin the derivation of the determinantal or Pfaffian correlations.
 Determinantal and Pfaffian point processes \cite{MR1799012, MR2013698, MR2013699} are central objects in the study of random matrix theory and point processes.
 (See, for instance \cite{MR2129906} for the early development of random matrix theory).

 Later, it was demonstrated that there are matrix ensembles for all $\beta \geq 0$, though the structure of the matrix entries is quite different than for the classic matrix ensembles \cite{MR1936554}.
-The special structure of these random matrices allow for some analysis of eigenvalue statistics as $M \rightarrow \infty,$ \cite{MR2331033, MR2813333} though, aside for $\beta=1,2,4$, determinantal or Pfaffian correlations are lacking (and arise in the classic ensembles in ways that won't naturally generalize to non-integer $\beta$).
+The special structure of these random matrices allows for some analysis of eigenvalue statistics as $M \rightarrow \infty,$ \cite{MR2331033, MR2813333} though, aside from $\beta=1,2,4$, determinantal or Pfaffian correlations are lacking (and arise in the classic ensembles in ways that will not naturally generalize to non-integer $\beta$).